-Internal joinery and kitchen fittings

-Repair category 1

-Notes Internal joinery fittings have been adequately maintained, but are affected by normal wear and tear.
-The kitchen fittings are of an older design.
-They have been maintained to a reasonable standard but some normal wear and tear is noted.
+Internal joinery and kitchen fittings Repair category 1 Notes Internal joinery fittings have been maintained in acceptable condition.
+Kitchen fittings are of a slightly older style, but have been adequately maintained.
+Wear and tear consistent with normal use is noted.